HED-GIT/TU_WIEN_BETRIEBSSYSTEME/README.md

     - check why so many frees are used
     - most likely cause of getline, get away from it and pass input without
   - mydiff switch away from getline
-  - check if i have to be ashamed of the 1a programs
   - check for minor bugs